michaelhdev/project-3/README.md

 This project is deployed using [Heroku](https://id.heroku.com/login)

-Git was also used extensively to back up project files to Cloud 9
+Git was also used extensively to back up project files from Cloud 9

 The project was developed and tested in Cloud9.

-It was pushed to Heroku at and early stage in the project and push regularly to ensure there were no issues.
+It was pushed to Heroku at and early stage in the developemnt process and push regularly to ensure there were no issues.

 The mongoDB name and URI were added as environment varialbles along with the usual IP and PORT variables.